Trail Blazers vs. Jazz odds, prediction, spread, time: 2026 NBA picks for Thursday, Feb. 12 from proven model

 SportsLine's model reveals its Portland Trail Blazers vs. Utah Jazz picks for Thursday

 The Portland Trail Blazers battle the Utah Jazz in a key Northwest Division matchup on Thursday.
 Portland is coming off a 133-109 loss at Minnesota on Wednesday, while Utah downed the Sacramento Kings 121-93 that same night.
 The Jazz (18-37), who are fifth in the division, are 11-17 on their home court this season.
 The Trail Blazers (26-29), who are fourth in the Northwest, are 10-16 on the road.
-Utah is expected to be without Keyonte George (ankle).
+Utah will be without Keyonte George (ankle) and Lauri Markkanen (rest), while Jaren Jackson Jr. (knee) was recently ruled out for the rest of the season.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: